skip to main content

 Dear Sherwood Families,

-As I had shared for the past couple of years, I'm keenly aware of the faith you place in us each and every day as you send your children off to school.
+As I have shared over the years, I am keenly aware of the faith you place in us each and every day as you send your children off to school.
 I promise to cherish, nurture, and safeguard each and every one of your children and to treat each with dignity and care.
 Please enjoy the remaining days of summer.
-I'm very much looking forward to seeing you and your children on the first day of school, and every day thereafter!
+I am very much looking forward to seeing you and your children on the first day of school and every day thereafter!

 Very truly yours,